yshen888/futures-arb/README.md

 ## how does it work?

 - **backend (go):**
-    - every exchange runs in its own goroutine, fetches orderbook prices live
+    - every exchange runs in its own goroutine, fetches orderbook data live via websockets
+    - calculates mid-price using (best bid + best ask) / 2 for accurate spread analysis
     - all the data gets passed through go channels, no locks slowing things down
-    - no missed trades or stalls if an exchange lags
+    - no missed updates or stalls if an exchange lags
     - once prices land, calculates spreads & arbitrage. broadcasts over one websocket to all frontends

 - **frontend:**